PlasmaStark/salix/src/contents/articles/2023-primespiral.md

 | K          | light orange    | 12.00%     |
 | M          | yellowish white | 76.00%     |

-A cool fact is that these classes can be memorised with the mnemonic _"Our Bright Astronomers Frequently Generate Killer Mnemonics!"_ and to each corresponds a different color.
-That is not how we see them filtered from the atmosphere, but rather how they look from space.
+A cool fact is that they can be memorised with the mnemonic _"*O*ur *B*right *A*stronomers *F*requently *G*enerate *K*iller *M*nemonics!"_ and to each class corresponds a different color ("chromaticity").
+That is not how we see them from earth, filtered by the atmosphere, but rather how they look from space.
 In the words of Mitchell Charity [@WEB:Charity01],

 > The colors here are for the big balls of hot gas in space, rather than the pin-pricks of light in the local sky.